-Bone mineral density test can be done using MRI or Dexa besides the ultrasound scan.
+Bone density test can be done using MRI or Dexa besides the ultrasound scan.

-To keep your bone density in check, it would be a good practice to go for a bone density test on a routine basis if you fall under any of the categories below:
+To keep your bone density in check, it would be a good practice to go for bone density test on a routine basis.

 - age over 40, or post menopause

 - not sleeping well